 SECTION 406.
 CONFIDENTIALITY OF RECORDS.
+The written

-The written report of a [visitor], [guardian ad litem], and any professional evaluation are confidential and must be sealed upon filing, but are available to:
+report of a [visitor], [guardian ad litem], and any professional evaluation are confidential and must be sealed upon filing, but are available:

-- (1) the court; - (2) the respondent without limitation as to use; - (3) the petitioner, the [visitor], and the petitioner's and respondent's attorneys] awvers, for purposes of the this proceeding; and - (4) other persons for other such purposes as the court may order for good cause.
+(1) to the court;

+(2) to the respondent without limitation as to use;

+(3) to the petitioner, the [visitor], and the petitioner's and respondent's attorneys, for purposes of the proceeding; and good cause.

+(4) to other persons for such purposes as the court may order for

 SECTION 407.
-ORIGINAL PETITION: PROCEDURE AT HEARING.
+ORIGINAL PETITION: PROCEDURE AT

+HEARING.

-- (a) Unless excused by the court for good cause, the a proposed conservator shall attend the hearing.
-The respondent shall be present in person attend and participate in the hearing, unless excused by the court for good cause shown.
-The respondent may subpoena witnesses and documents, examine present evidence and subpoena and cross-examine witnesses, including any court-appointed physician, psychologist, or other individual qualified to evaluate the alleged impairment, and the [visitor], and otherwise participate in the hearing.
-The hearing may be held in a location convenient to the respondent and may be closed if upon request of the respondent so requests and upon a showing of good cause. - (b) Any person may apply for permission to participate in the proceeding and the court may grant the request, with or without hearing, upon determining that the best interest of the respondent will be served.
+(a) Unless excused by the court for good cause, the proposed conservator shall attend the hearing.
+The respondent shall be present in person and participate in the hearing, unless excused by the court for good cause.
+The respondent may present evidence and subpoena and cross-examine witnesses, including any court-appointed physician, psychologist, or other individual qualified to evaluate the alleged impairment, and the [visitor].
+The hearing may be held in a location convenient to the respondent and may be closed if the respondent so requests and on a showing of good cause.

+(b) Any person may apply for permission to participate in the proceeding and the court may grant the request, with or without hearing, upon determining that the best interest of the respondent will be served.
 The court may attach appropriate conditions to the participation.